 izzie@westcumbriariverstrust.org

-Sarah is our Project Assistant Trainee working on our Restoring the Derwent project.
-Sarah has recently completed a Countryside Worker apprenticeship with the Yorkshire Dales National Park Authority, before which she volunteered with the National Trust.
-She is eager to use her skills and knowledge on this exciting project.
+Sarah is our Volunteer Coordinator working with our fantastic volunteers and running a variety of volunteer days.
+She joined us in 2021 after completing a Countryside Worker apprenticeship with the Yorkshire Dales National Park Authority.
+She is eager to use her skills and knowledge in this exciting role.

 In her spare time Sarah enjoys running, being out in the fells, reading, baking and eating cake.